Best Golf Wedges 2025

 Players with a naturally low ball flight will need additional loft

-The wedges are designed through MiM (metal injection moulding) a process by which a proprietary blend of metals are used to create a distinct feel and help dial in performance.
-The tungsten holes that were seen in the back of the Jaws Raw wedges have been replaced by a bonded tungsten strip that sits high in the top line to create a higher CG (center of gravity) and therefore lower the ball flight for more distance control.
+Callaway has used MiM (metal injection moulding) in the design of the Opus Platinum wedges.
+This is a process by which a proprietary blend of metals are used to create a distinct feel and help dial in performance.
+The tungsten holes that were seen in the back of the Jaws Raw wedges have been replaced by a bonded tungsten strip that sits high in the top line to create a higher CG (center of gravity) which lowers the ball flight for more distance control.

 How we test